Bot Flies Identification Guide

 Host Interactions

-Different bot fly species go after different hosts.
-Cuterebra species mainly target wild rodents and rabbits.
-But cats and dogs can pick up larvae when they sniff around burrows or brush against plants where eggs sit.
-In pets, the larva usually ends up under the skin of the head, neck, or chest.
+Each bot fly species goes after a different host.
+Cuterebra mainly targets wild rodents and rabbits.
+But cats and dogs can pick up larvae when they sniff around burrows or rub on plants where eggs sit.
+In pets, the larva usually shows up under the skin of the head, neck, or chest.

-Horse bot flies follow a cycle tied to horse behavior.
+Horse bot flies follow a cycle tied to horse habits.
 The tiny eggs on horse hair hatch when the horse licks or rubs the spot.
-This lets larvae enter the mouth and attach to the stomach lining.
-A large number of larvae can upset the stomach and weaken the horse over time.
+This lets larvae get into the mouth and grip the stomach lining.
+Many larvae at once can upset the stomach and weaken the horse over time.

 Seasonal Activity

 In most of North America, bot fly activity follows a clear pattern.
 Adults show up in late spring and early summer.
 Activity peaks from June through August.
-Egg laying takes place during these warm months.
-You are most likely to notice larval lumps on pets and wildlife in late summer and early fall after the larvae have had time to grow.
+Egg laying happens during these warm months.
+You are most likely to spot lumps on pets and wildlife in late summer and early fall.
 By November, adult activity stops.
 The cycle pauses until the next spring.

 In tropical areas where Dermatobia hominis lives, bot flies can be active all year.
-Numbers tend to rise during rainy seasons when mosquito populations grow.
+Numbers go up during rainy seasons when mosquito counts rise.

 Treatment Methods for Bot Fly Infestations

 Bot flies are not a typical household pest.
-They do not infest homes, contaminate food, or breed in garbage.
-Treatment focuses on addressing larval infestations in animals or, rarely, humans.
+They do not get into homes, spoil food, or breed in garbage.
+Treatment is about dealing with larvae in animals or, rarely, in people.

 Larval Removal in Pets

-If you notice a swelling or lump with a small hole on your pet, especially in late summer or fall, it may be a bot fly larva.
-Here is the recommended approach:
+If you find a swelling or lump with a small hole on your pet, it may be a bot fly larva.
+This is most common in late summer or fall.
+Here is what to do:

 • Do not squeeze the lump.
 Crushing the larva while it is still inside the skin can cause a serious allergic reaction or infection.